+Pedestrian routes are a critical element of a well-connected mobility network.
 Pedestrians include all sidewalk users, however they move.
 Both public and private pedestrian routes should be convenient, safe, comfortable and accessible and provide connections within developments, communities and to the city-wide network.
-The design of pedestrian routes must accommodate people of all abilities in the volumes that are anticipated based on the function and activity level of the area.
+The design of pedestrian routes must accommodate people of all abilities in the volumes that are anticipated based on the function and activity level of the area..

-3.16 Pedestrian Policies
+2.16 Pedestrian Policies

 - a.
 Pedestrian routes should be universally accessible. - b.
-All pedestrian routes should: - i. include sidewalks on both sides of all streets; - ii. be wide enough for the anticipated volume of pedestrians based on the street function and context, at minimum allowing pedestrians to pass one another; - iii. maintain a path for movement that is clear of horizontal and vertical obstructions providing a continuous path of travel; - iv. be well lit; and, - v. be designed to accommodate year-round use and maintenance. - c.
-Pedestrian routes in Neighbourhood, Parks Civic and Recreation, Natural Areas and Industrial Transition areas should: - i. provide light sources at a human-scaled height; and, - ii. provide places to linger along the street providing street furniture like benches and plazas.
+All pedestrian routes should: - be wide enough for the anticipated volume of pedestrians based on the street function and context, at minimum allowing pedestrians to pass one another; - ii. maintain a path for movement that is clear of horizontal and vertical obstructions providing a continuous path of travel; - iii. be well lit; and, - iv. be designed to accommodate year-round use and maintenance. - Pedestrian routes in Neighbourhood, Parks Civic and Recreation, Natural Areas and Industrial Transition areas should: - provide light sources at a human-scaled height; and. - ii. provide places to linger along the street providing street furniture like benches and plazas.

 - d.
 Pedestrian routes are encouraged to provide a buffer between the sidewalk and the road to enhance the comfort of all users, through strategies such as: - i. boulevard landscaping; - ii. bicycle lanes; and, - iii. on-street parking. - e.
-Explore opportunities to provide pedestrian routes that are adequately sized, including, but not limited to: - requiring increased building setbacks from a property line shared with a street, where portions of a building below grade or in upper storeys may project into the additional building setback area; or, - ii. increasing the width of the pedestrian realm within the road right-of-way. - New pedestrian crossings should be designed in a manner that is convenient and safe for pedestrians.
+Explore opportunities to provide pedestrian routes that are adequately sized, including, but not limited to: - requiring increased building setbacks from a property line shared with a street, where portions of a building below grade or in upper storeys may project into the additional building setback area; or, - ii. increasing the width of the pedestrian realm within the road right-of-way. - f.
+New pedestrian crossings should be designed in a manner that is convenient and safe for pedestrians.